National Park Service: Economic benefits

 The NPS affects economies at national, state, and local levels.
 According to a 2011 Michigan State University report prepared for the NPS, for each $1 invested in the NPS, the American public receives $4 in economic value.
 In 2011, national parks generated $30.1 billion in economic activity and 252,000 jobs nationwide.
 Thirteen billion of that amount went directly into communities within 60 miles of a NPS unit.

 In a 2017 study, the NPS found that 331 million park visitors spent $18.2 billion in local areas around National Parks across the nation.
 This spending helped support 306,000 jobs.
 The NPS expenditures supported $297 million in economic output in Missouri alone.

+Despite these economic advantages in February 2025 in an effort to decrease federal spending over 1,000 NPS employees were fired, leaving many sites grossly understaffed.

 Concessions

 In an effort to increase visitation and allow for a larger audience to enjoy national park land, the NPS has numerous concession contracts with private businesses to bring recreation, resorts and other compatible amenities to their parks.
 NPS lodging opportunities exist at places such as the Wawona Hotel in Yosemite National Park and the Fort Baker Retreat and Conference Center in Golden Gate National Recreation Area.

-Adaptive reuses like those at Fort Baker, have raised some controversy from concerns about the historical integrity of these buildings, after extensive renovations and whether such alterations fall within the spirit and/or the letter of the preservation laws they are protected by.